Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

-In each part of calling the oracle between $U_k$ and $U_{k+1}$ ($k=1,\ldots,M$) in Fig.~\ref{fig:generic_algo}, we account for the control cost in swapping the states between the computer and the input register for the oracle back and forth.\footnote{By the convention of the query-complexity setting, the cost of performing the oracle $O_f$ itself is deliberately not accounted for, since this cost is associated with the inaccessible internals of the oracle.
-With the black-box assumption, only the existence of a maximum work cost of querying the oracle $O_f$ would be guaranteed $\mathcal W_{\text{gate}}^{O_f}$, but its input-size dependence (i.e., $N$ dependence) cannot be specified at this level of generality.} In this part, i.e., the $k$th query to the oracle with input size $2N$, we have $2N$ auxiliary qubits for the input register in addition to the $W$ qubits in the computer; i.e., the width of this part of the circuit in Fig.~\ref{fig:generic_algo} is $W+2N$.
-We, therefore, have a cost given by
+In each red part of calling the oracle between $U_k$ and $U_{k+1}$ ($k=1,\ldots,M$) in Fig.~\ref{fig:generic_algo}, we account for the control cost in swapping the states between the computer and the input register for the quantum oracle back and forth as in Fig.~\ref{fig:oracle_QvsC}(b).
+In this part, i.e., the $k$th query to the oracle with input size $N+W_f$ as in~\eqref{eq:oracle_Q}, we have $N+W_f$ auxiliary qubits for the input register in addition to the $W$ qubits in the computer; i.e., the width of this part of the circuit in Fig.~\ref{fig:generic_algo} is $W+N+W_f$.
+Therefore, the control cost $W_\text{gate}^{(\text{in},k)}$ of the $k$th-query part for the input in~\eqref{eq:contro_cost_in_k} is given by

-where $D_\text{swap}$ is given by~\eqref{eq:D_swap}, we have the factor $2 D_\text{swap}$ because of performing the swap gates twice in each part, and the second line follows from~\eqref{eq:W_bound} with regarding $D_\text{swap}$ as a constant factor.
-In the same way, outputting the result of the computation costs at most